Substra/substra-backend/charts/substra-backend/UPGRADE.md

 ## unreleased

+## 12.0.0
+- Note that the objectives volume is renamed metrics

 ## 11.0.0

 1. Set `hooks.deleteWorkerPvc.enabled` to the desired value.
 Note that delete hooks are triggered only when deploying with helm.